Some random thoughts

 It is possible to live without having a dog in the house, but it isn't worth it.
 A German actor said this many years ago, but it's still true.

-Having lived quite a number of years I have not been altogether able to avoid thinking.
+Having lived quite a number of years and probably not all that far from death I have not been altogether able to avoid thinking.
 Here are some thoughts that I would like to share.
 They are my own words, but the thoughts are not original.
 I can't really think of any thoughts that are original, at least not ones that I would want to share with anyone.

 A man who has no aim can commit no sin.
 This sounds peculiar, but is quite accurate.
 The concept of sin only makes sense when considered in relationship to an aim.
 If my aim is to catch the 9 o'clock train and it takes half an hour to get to the train station, sleeping until 8:35 is a sin against my aim.
 All other concepts of sinning are sentimental tomfoolery.